West Glasgow Ambulatory Care Hospital

-The West Glasgow Ambulatory Care Hospital is a healthcare facility in Yorkhill, Glasgow.
+The West Glasgow Ambulatory Care Hospital was a healthcare facility in Yorkhill, Glasgow.
 The new ambulatory care facility was created in December 2015 to house the remaining outpatient services and the minor injury unit previously housed at the Western Infirmary.
-It is managed by NHS Greater Glasgow and Clyde.
+It was managed by NHS Greater Glasgow and Clyde, before it closed in October 2025.

 The building was previously the Royal Hospital for Sick Children, commonly referred to simply as "Yorkhill" or "Sick Kids".
 The hospital provided care for newborn babies up to children around 13 years of age, including a specialist Accident and Emergency facility and the only Donor Milk Banking facility in Scotland.
 After services transferred to the Royal Hospital for Children, one of the hospitals build on the Queen Elizabeth University Hospital campus on the Southside of the city, the children's hospital closed in June 2015.